Abhi-lash19/MonitorPro/README.md

-Here's an updated version of your README file with a section on issues faced during the project and details about using Amazon ECR and EKS:

----

 # MonitorPro

 MonitorPro is a real-time system monitoring dashboard that displays vital system metrics such as CPU utilization, memory usage, and battery status in a visually appealing way.
 It uses Flask for the backend, HTML and JavaScript for the frontend, and integrates with Flask-SocketIO for real-time data updates.